+Number of

+Portfolios in

+Fund Complex

+Overseen by Expiration Director

-Age Position Number of Portfolios in Fund Complex Overseen by Director(1) Expiration of Term Director Since Michael J. Petrick 53 Chairman of the Board of Directors (Interested) 2 2017 Since 2012 Michael L. Rankowitz 57 Director (Independent) 2 2017 2013
+Age Position Director(1) of Term Since

+Michael J. Petrick 54 Chairman of the Board of Directors (Interested) 2 2017 2012

+Michael L. Rankowitz 58 Director (Independent) 2 2017 2013

 (1) The term "Fund Complex" refers to both the Company and NFIC.
-Directors and officers who oversee both funds in the fund complex are noted.
+Directors and officers who oversee both funds in the Fund Complex are noted.

 Michael J. Petrick has served as the Chairman of our Board since 2012 and is Chairman of the Adviser's Investment Committee.
-He is also a member of the Board's Pricing Committee.
 He is a Managing Director of Carlyle, Head of Carlyle's Global Market Strategies platform ("GMS"), and a member of Carlyle's Management Committee as of March 14, 2013.
-He is also Chairman of the Board of Directors and Chairman of the Investment Committee of NFIC.
+He is also chairman of the board of directors of NFIC.
 As Head of GMS, Mr. Petrick leads Carlyle's array of structured credit, mezzanine and distressed teams and oversees Carlyle's interests in hedge funds.
 Prior to joining Carlyle, Mr. Petrick had a 20-year career at Morgan Stanley.
 In addition to being Global Head of Institutional Sales and Trading and a member of Morgan Stanley's Operating Committee and Management Committee, Mr. Petrick presided over numerous businesses at Morgan Stanley, including Global Head of Corporate Credit, Global Head of Non-Investment Grade, Global Head of Distressed Investing, and Global Head of Leveraged Finance and Restructurings.
 In these various capacities, Mr. Petrick was responsible for a diverse set of asset classes, including equities, commodities, corporate, residential, commercial, proprietary trading, tax and direct investments.
 Mr. Petrick has served on the boards of DigitalGlobe and Marvel Entertainment.
 Mr. Petrick graduated with a B.A. in chemistry and economics from Grinnell College in 1984.
 He earned his M.B.A. in finance from the University of Chicago in 1987.
 Mr. Petrick's depth of experience in investment management and capital markets, intimate knowledge of the business and operations of Carlyle's investment platform, and experience as a director of other public and private companies provides our Board with valuable insight and leadership.

-Michael L. Rankowitz has served on our Board since 2013, and is a member of our Audit Committee and our Pricing Committee.
-He is also a director and a member of the Audit Committee and the Pricing Committee of NFIC.
+Michael L. Rankowitz has served on our Board since 2013, and is a member of our Audit Committee.
+He is also a director and a member of the audit committee of NFIC.
 Mr. Rankowitz has served as a senior advisor to Morgan Stanley, and as a member of its pension committee, since 2006.
 In 2001, Mr. Rankowitz retired from Morgan Stanley, where he worked for over 20 years, most recently as co-head of global high yield, responsible for risk management, research and sales for high yield, emerging markets, bank debt and distressed securities.
-He is a formerly a director and chairman of the finance committee of the New York Racing Association.
-Mr. Rankowitz, with his extensive knowledge of the leveraged finance markets across both loans and bonds, will provide critical insight on risk management and portfolio valuation, and strategic direction on the portfolio across difference market cycles.
+He is formerly a director and chairman of the finance committee of the New York Racing Association.
+Mr. Rankowitz, with his extensive knowledge of the leveraged finance markets across both loans and bonds, provides critical insight on risk management and portfolio valuation, and strategic direction on the portfolio across different market cycles.